Run Oregon Community Bloggers

 Abby Meek – Abby was raised in Tigard, Oregon and moved to Denver, Colorado in 2007.
 While in Colorado she ran her first 5K, which led to a 10K, which led to a half-marathon.
 Abby moved back to her native Oregon in mid- 2015 and has since completed more 5K’s, 10K’s and another half-marathon.
 Abby feels that any distance she completes is an accomplishment and hopes to impart that feeling to others, while running more 5K’s, 10K’s and half-marathons.

-Annette Vaughan – Annette is a runner, owns her own personal training studio, and is involved with directing the Get A Clue Scavenger Run and Canby Dahlia Run.
+Annette Vaughan – Annette is a runner, owns her own personal training studio, and is a former race director.
 She began running at the age of 30 and became hooked after her first race (even though she is a self-proclaimed slow runner.)
 She enjoys small local races from 5Ks to half-marathons, with a 30K on the books as her longest run ever.
-She believes in the mantra that our bodies were designed to move and the more we move, the better we feel.
+She believes that our bodies were designed to move and the more we move, the better we feel.
+In addition to running; she enjoys obstacle course races, kayaking, biking, and just being outside doing things!

 Tung Yin – Tung is a law professor at Lewis & Clark Law School by day, and runner much of the rest of the time.
 He got off the couch in January 2011 and has been obsessed with running ever since.
 Sometimes he manages to combine running with his other obsession (TV) by streaming videos while on the treadmill.